National Archives of Ireland: Collections

-Access to Documents
+Access to documents

 When first visiting the National Archives of Ireland, one must apply for a Reader's Ticket to access the Reader's Room and any records they wish to see.
 A Reader's Ticket requires a valid photographic identification, and proof of the patron's permanent address.
 The Reader's Ticket is valid for three years and must be produced each visit to the archives.
 Without a Reader's Ticket, you will not be permitted inside the Reading Room.

 All records are free for public viewing, however some may be restricted due to condition or sensitive material.
 If one wishes to pull a record, they do not need to ask for it in advance of their time at the Reading Room.
 However, some records are stored offsite and will not be accessible on the day of a patron's visit.
 If the patron wishes to view something offsite, they must make a request and come back on a later date when the item has been delivered to the Reading Room.
 Some records are available offline, however most records are only available in person at the Reading Room.

-Types of Records
+Types of records

-Government Records
+Government records

-Under the National Archives Act of 1986, the archives has acquired thousands of government records from multiple offices.
+Under the National Archives Act 1986, the archives has acquired thousands of government records from multiple offices.
 The types of records that can be found at the archives are: